ProVisionDevs/todo_app_isar_db/README.md

 # todo_app_isar_db

-A new Flutter project.
+A Todo app with Isar database.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a todo Flutter application.

 A few resources to get you started if this is your first Flutter project: